Automated, x-ray guided laser welding is the secret behind the Ariane 6 rocket nozzle

 Long history and great expertise behind the development of Ariane 6 rocket nozzle

 For more than two decades, FORCE Technology has participated in development projects for ESA, the European Space Agency.
-The latest addition is a new rocket nozzle concept where ESA demands that it must be adaptable to various engines.
+The latest addition is a new rocket nozzle concept where ESA demanded that it must be adaptable to various engines.

 The space industry has the highest requirements for quality, performance and operational reliability, and there is a constant need for new innovative solutions.